 - Functional.
 Impaired ability with activities in your daily living, organizing and paying bills, or inability to drive a car.

 - Social.
-Changing the way you interact with others, including friends and family and other interpersonal relationships.
+Changing how you interact with others, including friends, family, and other interpersonal relationships.

 - Regulatory.
 Resulting in changes to how you sleep and eat, even controlling your bowel and bladder.

 - Personality.
 Changes to how you react to situations and interact with others can be affected, even leading to psychiatric disorders depending on the damage to the chemical composition of your brain.

 - Traumatic epilepsy.
 Seizures can happen directly after the injury or can surface within a year or after the injury.
 Epilepsy includes minor or partial seizures and major or generalized seizures.

 Call The Law Offices of Anidjar & Levine For Your Free Consultation

 If your accident wasn’t your fault, you don’t deserve to deal with the financial consequences.
 Hiring a Jacksonville head injury car accident lawyer can help make your case easier to manage.
 When you suffer from serious injuries, hiring a lawyer enables you to receive the full spectrum of damages you are entitled to, as well as maximize your recovery.

 Contact the Law Offices of Anidjar & Levine for your free consultation.
 You can fill out a form online or give us a call.
 We are available 24 hours a day, seven days a week.